As Memorial Day tempts people outdoors, virus rebound feared

 The data and consulting firm Tourism Economics projects that U.S. travelers will spend $4.2 billion this Memorial Day, compared with $12.3 billion spent over the weekend last year.

 Airlines, meanwhile, have largely written off any hope of a quick rebound.
-Air travel in the U.S. remains down about 90% from a year ago, according to figures from the Transportation Security Administration.
+Air travel in the U.S. remains down about 90% from a year ago, according to Transportation Security Administration figures.

 One of those willing to fly this week was Oklahoma resident Seth Rott, who got on a plane for the first time since the pandemic to visit a friend in Washington, D.C., for Memorial Day.
 Rott said he had little concern about social distancing at 30,000 feet or the cleanliness of the plane, given airlines’ aggressive measures against the virus.